HomeListen to music samplesBiographyGalleryPurchase cds and other merchandiseJoin the Cober ArmyfriendsContact Cober

 Cober is part of a bill that includes Talk Radio, Plumerai, Sleepshell and The Jumblies.
 Tickets $8 at the door, music starts at 8 p.m., show is 18 plus. - CHAD BERNDTSON

-"Cober's music shares a somber brightness and an emotional honesty....Her soaring vocals telegraph both a raw anger and a lush warmth." - International Examiner (8/2004)
+"Cober's music shares a somber brightness and an emotional honesty....Her soaring vocals telegraph both a raw anger and a lush warmth." - INTERNATIONAL EXAMINER (8/2004)

 GUITAR PLAYER (12/2003)

-Check out Cober's interview with GP for their Unsigned Artist Alert spotlight!
+Sheila was interviewed a second time with GP for their Unsigned Artist Alert spotlight!

 THE BOSTON PHOENIX (Issue Date: September 5 - September 11, 2003)